hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 <!-- But while there may or may not be something it is like to be a
 bat, -->
+But is it so easy to simulate a bat?
 A bat,
 unlike a human, knows how to operate all of its interlocking cognitive machinery seamlessly and in real time.